Census town: Ministry of Urban Development Notification

 The Ministry of Urban Development, Government of India, in May 2016 asked the 28 states in India to take action to start the process of recognizing CTs as urban areas.
 The argument given for this conversion was that a statutory Urban Local Body (ULB) is required to ensure planned development of these areas.
 In this notification, Rajiv Gauba, Secretary (Urban Development) notes:The opportunity of planned urban development might get lost if unplanned construction and ad hoc provisioning of infrastructure is allowed to take place over a long time.Additionally, the Ministry, in the notification, has informed the states that they stand to gain from according statutory status to these towns.
 With a greater number of statutory towns, the states would be able to get more money from the Centre as per the 14th Finance Commission Report.
 Additionally, under Atal Mission for Rejuvenation and Urban Transformation (AMRUT), 50% weightage is given to the number of statutory towns in the state/UT to determine the allocation of funds to these states/UTs.

 Following this notification, Maharashtra state government converted 19 CTs in the state to statutory ULBs.
 These 19 CTs are in close proximity to the town of Pune and this conversion is expected to lessen the infrastructure and population pressures on the town.

 Ireland

-According to Ireland's Central Statistics Office, a census town by definition has a "cluster of fifty or more occupied dwellings, not having a legally defined boundary, in which within a distance of 800 metres there is a nucleus of either thirty occupied houses on both sides of the road or twenty occupied houses on one side of the Road".
+According to Ireland's Central Statistics Office, a census town by definition was a "cluster of fifty or more occupied dwellings, not having a legally defined boundary, in which within a distance of 800 m there is a nucleus of either thirty occupied houses on both sides of the road or twenty occupied houses on one side of the Road".
 Census towns were distinct from municipal towns; the latter, which had legally defined boundaries and local government powers, were abolished by the Local Government Reform Act 2014.
+Census towns were replaced by built up areas in the 2022 census.